lucidworks/solr/solr/modules/external-files/README.md

 ## ExternalFileUtil (EFU) and split.sh

-The org.apache.solr.util.external.ExternalFileUtil is a command line tool used to process the raw external files and produce the partitioned output.
+The org.apache.solr.util.external.ExternalFileUtil class is a command line tool used to process the raw external files and produce the partitioned output.
 There is a `split.sh` shell script which can be used to run the EFU.

 Syntax: